 The goal of clinical quality measures helps to ensure that the health system is delivering effective, efficient, safe, and patient-centered care at all times.
 However, the transition of health organization to e-measure is not always smooth and can cause some setbacks https://www.healthcatalyst.com/electronic-clinical-quality-measures-impact-data-quality .

 Clinical quality measures are tools used to measure and track the quality of health care services provided by eligible professionals, eligible hospitals, and critical access hospitals within the healthcare system.
 In recent times, healthcare reporting has been shifting more and more to the use of electronic clinical quality measures mostly referred to as e-measures.
-These measures use data that shows health care provider’s ability to meet long-term quality goals.
+These measures use data that shows the health care provider’s ability to meet long-term quality goals.
 Clinical quality measures help measure various aspects of patient care.
-Some of these aspects include
+Some of these aspects include:

 - health outcomes

 - clinical processes

 - care coordination

 - patient engagements

 Measuring the quality of patient care helps to drive improvements in health care.
 Specifically, measuring the quality of patient care with CQMs can: